 Small Classes and Student Success

-- Of Miami's undergraduate classes, 65% have fewer than 30 students and 89% have fewer than 50.
+- Of Miami's undergraduate classes, 67% have fewer than 30 students, and the student-to-faculty ratio is 18:1.

 - Faculty and student interaction in the classroom can lead to collaborative research.
 CAS undergraduates frequently participate in research projects around the world, attend major conferences, and publish in scholarly journals.

 Miami is expanding its areas of inquiry and course offerings to meet the needs of the 21st century.
-Our interdisciplinary programs reflect our commitment to prepare students for active roles in the new global community.
+Our interdisciplinary programs in the CAS reflect our commitment to prepare students for active roles in the new global community.
+Some interdisciplinary programs include: